 In this blog series, we explore questions candidates should be asking during the job interview process.

-In the last two articles, we discussed appropriate questions during preliminary phone screenings, and the actual interviews.
+In the last two articles, we discussed appropriate questions during preliminary phone screenings, and the first on-site interview.
 In this post, we will focus on questions to ask during a final interview and after receiving an offer.

 Third (or Final) Interviews